UC-Davis-molecular-computing/scadnano-python-package/README.md

 This module is used to write Python scripts outputting `.dna` files readable by [scadnano](http://scadnano.org), a web application useful for displaying and manually editing these structures.
 The purpose of this module is to help automate some of the task of creating DNA designs, as well as making large-scale changes to them that are easier to describe programmatically than to do by hand in scadnano.

+## Reporting issues

+Please report issues in the web interface at the [scadnano web interface GitHub repository](https://github.com/UC-Davis-molecular-computing/scadnano/issues), and report issues in the Python scripting library at the [scadnano Python package GitHub repository](https://github.com/UC-Davis-molecular-computing/scadnano-python-package/issues).

 ## Installation

 The scadnano Python package requires Python version 3.7 or later.
 If you do not have that version (or later) of Python installed, follow [this link](https://www.python.org/downloads/) to install it.